 "If nothing else, measures like these are answered prayers for Jon Stewart and Stephen Colbert," Pitney says.

 Shouting at the president or wagging your finger at his face may still draw condemnation.
 But it's also proven to be a path to success in fundraising and book sales.
 You may even wind up a folk hero with your image sold on T-shirts.

-The old distinctions drawn between legislative "work horses" and "show horses" are gone, says Chris Cooper, a political scientist at Western Carolina University.
+The old distinctions drawn between legislative "workhorses" and "show horses" are gone, says Chris Cooper, a political scientist at Western Carolina University.

 When Democratic Reps.
 Alan Grayson and Anthony Weiner lost their seats over the past year or so, their colleagues mourned their loss — not because of their legislative achievements, which were thin, but because they were considered among the party's most effective "shouters" on cable news shows.

 "Legislators have always introduced wacky bills and supported some odd stances," Cooper says.
-"Now, making a particular issue or stance rise in the public consciousness can be a really successful strategy towards moving the public closer to your way of thinking."
+"Now, making a particular issue or stance rise in the public consciousness can be a really successful strategy toward moving the public closer to your way of thinking."